LaudateCorpus1/pyNSSFClient/README.md

 # PROJECT ARCHIVED
 This project is no longer actively maintained.
-As such, the project has been archived and will be removed in May 2021 pending community feedback.
+As such, the project has been archived.

 pyNSSFClient